DNS Deep Dive in OpenShift 4

 But in the case of the resolution outside the cluster, what are the steps behind the hood?

-As we can check, a curl and therefore the resolution of a domain outside of the cluster answers perfectly:
+As we can check, a curl and therefore the resolution of a domain outside the cluster works perfectly:

 sh-4.2# curl https://elpais.com -I